Handling Workers’ Compensation and Psychological Injuries in Queensland

 Managing workplace stress is key to preventing psychological injuries.
 Employers can support employees experiencing stress by ensuring access to counselling and mental health support through an Employee Assistance Program (EAP).
 Developing and implementing strategies that address both individual needs and organisational structures can improve employee health behaviours and reduce workplace stress.

-Navigating the Psychological Injury Claim Process
+Take great care with the Psychological Injury Claim process

 Navigating the psychological injury claim process can be a daunting task.
 Once diagnosed with a psychological injury, employees must:

-1. Report their condition to their employer
+- Report their mental injury to their employer

-2. Prepare necessary documentation including the claim form, medical certificate, and factual proof of the work environment contributing to the injury
+- Prepare necessary documentation including the claim form, medical certificate, and factual proof of the work environment contributing to the injury

-3. Seek legal advice promptly due to potential time limits on filing workers’ compensation claims
+- Seek legal advice promptly due to potential time limits on filing workers’ compensation claims

 Evidence to establish the relationship between work conditions and the psychological injury is required.
 This includes medical reports, witness statements, and records of incidents.

-Do You Need Help Navigating a Workers Compensation Claim?
+Navigating a Psychological Workers’ Compensation Claim?